 In this unit, our children build on their experience of exploring the school grounds and describing what they have found in EYFS.
 They now start to consider how the land is used around the school through first hand observations and from ground level and aerial photographs.
 They learn how to identify human (man-made) and physical (natural) features around the school.
 They learn how features are represented on maps of the school grounds and begin to draw their own maps and label features.
 They use simple directional language to describe where features are when exploring and describing their maps.
 The children might choose to write directions to find different places around the school.
 They learn that the use of the land has changed over time (e.g. the new school pond).
 By discussing what they would change or add to the school grounds, they learn that people may have different ideas about how best to use land.
 If the children are ready for a challenge, it is time to take them out onto Willow Lane.
-Once again they will find that land is used in different ways and build up their vocabulary to describe where places are relative to the school.
-They leare attend the image of the school.
-They leare simple compass directions to geographical features (shops, fields, factory etc.) They may extend their map drawing or use simple compass directions to describe where places are relative to the school.
-They leare at they have visited to show the different land use.
+Once again they will find that land is used in different ways and build up their vocabulary to describe geographical features (shops, fields, factory etc.) They may extend their map drawing or use simple compass directions to describe where places are relative to the school.
+They label aerial maps of the Willow Lane area they have visited to show the different land use.
 They may create simple pictograms to count and record what they find.
-At the end of the unit, the children should consider 'What are the Wonders of Willow Lane?'
-This will lead them to describe the features of their environment that they like best and consolidate their appreciation and understanding of the school and its immediate environment.
+At the end of the unit, the children should consolidate their appreciation and understanding of the school and its immediate environment.
 The children may choose one area that could be improved and work to make a positive change (e.g. by creating artwork, planting bulbs or litter picking) so that they know they are able to make a difference.

-- Use basic geographical vocabulary to refer to key human and physical features. - Use simple locational and directional language t describe the location of features and routes on a map. - Use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features. - Devise a simple map. - Use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
+- Use basic geographical vocabulary to refer to key human and physical features. - Use simple locational and directional language t describe the location of features and routes on a map. - Use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features. - · Devise a simple map. - Use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.